rreece/deep-learning-101/natural-language.md

 -   Tokenization is basically a map from word parts to integers.
 -   It is important to note that tokenization is dependent on a *vocabulary* used to make the map.
 -   So note that a certain tokenization may not support any language.
 The language needs to map the vocabulary.
+-   A typical vocabulary size is something like 50,000.

+See also:

+-   Tutorial video by Andrej Karpathy: [Let's build the GPT Tokenizer](https://www.youtube.com/watch?v=zduSFxRajkE)

 ## Input tensor shape

-Often tokenization is done in the DataLoader, which also forms batches of the data in the form of a tensor for the model.
+Often tokenization is done in the `DataLoader`, which also forms batches of the data in the form of a tensor for the model.
 To square up the input tensor size, often needs to *pad* the sequences to a common *max sequence length* (MSL).

-Often the pad token ID is `0`, so a padding sequence would look like
+Often the pad token ID is `0`, so a padded sequence would look like

 ```
 token_ids = [1, 123, 2223, 10, 335, 556, 10, ..., 0, 0, 0]
 ```

-The final input tensor shape for language models is often:
+The input tensor shape for language models is often:

 ```
 [batch][seq]       e.g. [8][256]
 ```

-See also:

--   Tutorial video by Andrej Karpathy: [Let's build the GPT Tokenizer](https://www.youtube.com/watch?v=zduSFxRajkE)

 ## Embedding (word2vec)